Clock icon

 Book Online Now

 If your dog or cat needs surgery or a dental cleaning, anesthesia is part of the plan.
-It’s normal to feel nervous.
-Most of the questions we get at Kingsdale Animal Hospital are about safety.
+It's normal to feel nervous.
+Most of the questions we get at Kingsdale Animal Hospital are about anesthetic safety.

-A bit ago, a family from the Doon South neighbourhood in Kitchener came in really nervous.
+A family from the Doon South neighbourhood in Kitchener came in really nervous.
 Their golden retriever needed a dental tooth extraction and cleaning, but they were scared about putting him under.
 We get this question a lot here, and people want to know if pet anesthesia is safe for their pets.

 What Procedures Require Anesthesia?